S3-working-group/s3-practical-guide/docs/all.md

 If there is no agreement in place you need to agree (or decide) what the requirement is.
 Then you can then act on what has been agreed, review outcomes and, if necessary or helpful, adapt and improve things based on what you learn.

-Our opinion about what’s required to deal with a specific situation will inevitably be influenced by our past experience.
-When facing complex situations however, our initial opinion about what’s required is more likely to be unsuitable or difficult to determine: Several potential requirements may be indicated or what’s required may simply be unclear.
+Our opinion about what's required to deal with a specific situation will inevitably be influenced by our past experience.
+When facing complex situations however, our initial opinion about what's required is more likely to be unsuitable or difficult to determine: Several potential requirements may be indicated or what's required may simply be unclear.

 This is why it's valuable to approach deciding what you believe is required to respond effectively, in a conscious and intentional way, even if the requirement appears obvious.

 **Determining a requirement, before deciding on what specific steps to be taken**, helps define a general direction while still allowing for a range of options on how to fulfill the requirement to respond to the driver in an effective way.

 **When two or more people share responsibility** for deciding how to respond to an organizational driver, differing opinions about specific solutions can lead to contention.
-People’s ideas can be contradictory or objectionable to others, and they can get into either/or conversations about what would be best.
-To avoid such confrontation, it’s helpful to resist debating specific solutions until you’ve agreed on the requirement first.
+People's ideas can be contradictory or objectionable to others, and they can get into either/or conversations about what would be best.
+To avoid such confrontation, it's helpful to resist debating specific solutions until you've agreed on the requirement first.

-**Even in the case that you are the sole person responsible** for responding to an organizational driver, it’s useful to clarify for yourself the requirement, before deciding how to proceed.
+**Even in the case that you are the sole person responsible** for responding to an organizational driver, it's useful to clarify for yourself the requirement, before deciding how to proceed.
 Deciding on a course of action is often more straightforward when the general direction and scope for such action is determined first.

-**Keeping a record of the requirement** (as well as any relevant information about _why_ it was chosen) will help with communicating the requirement to others - especially to those who will be affected by whatever’s decided and by those who will help respond to the organizational driver.
+**Keeping a record of the requirement** (as well as any relevant information about _why_ it was chosen) will help with communicating the requirement to others - especially to those who will be affected by whatever's decided and by those who will help respond to the organizational driver.
 It will also help later when reviewing and potentially improving whatever decision has been made.

-Once a requirement is determined, the** next steps for responding to the organizational driver** involve agreeing on how to fulfill the requirement, acting on this agreement, reviewing outcomes, and, if needed, adapting your decision to improve it, based on what you learn (see _Respond to Organizational Drivers_ for more details).
+Once a requirement is determined, the **next steps for responding to the organizational driver** involve agreeing on how to fulfill the requirement, acting on this agreement, reviewing outcomes, and, if needed, adapting your decision to improve it, based on what you learn (see _Respond to Organizational Drivers_ for more details).

 In complex situations where multiple and sometimes even contradictory options exist, an iterative approach for determining a requirement may be necessary because: